This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 #5 Work to learn, NOT to earn

-Through out the book, Kiyosaki stresses about the importance of acquiring knowledge over money.
+Throughout the book, Kiyosaki stresses the importance of acquiring knowledge over money.

 He states:

-I see too many professionals that STOP the learning process after their training is completed.
+I see too many professionals who STOP the learning process after their training is completed.
 Many feel that they’ve had enough education and don’t feel the need to have to learn anything new.

 This is a mistake.